 First, let me start by saying that rejuvelac is an amazing drink that EVERYONE should make at home.
-If you are in your golden years, say goodbye to Metamucil and stool softeners and hello to rejuvelac!
-If you enjoy occasional fastfood, you will want to ease your digestion with this homemade elixir!
+If you are in your golden years, say goodbye to Metamucil and stool softeners, and hello to rejuvelac!
+If you enjoy occasional fast food, you will want to ease your digestion with this homemade elixir!
 So many people suffer from digestive problems these days.
 Many become dependent on over-the-counter medicines that only alleviate the symptoms temporarily until they get used to them and they stop working!

 The great news about rejuvelac is that it not only helps move things through your digestive track but it replenishes enzymes that the standard American diet (SAD) robs from us.
-Apparently, not only do we produce less digestive enzymes as we get older but the ones we do produce get weaker over time!
+Apparently, not only do we produce fewer digestive enzymes as we get older but the ones we do produce get weaker over time!
 But, no worry, help is on the way and you can make it at home for pennies!
-This is, by the way, one of the secrets of the healthiest and oldest people living in what is called the Blue zones (areas of the world where large number of people live to be active, healthy centenarians).
+This is, by the way, one of the secrets of the healthiest and oldest people living in what is called the Blue zones (areas of the world where a large number of people live to be active, healthy centenarians).
 They all regularly drink a type of homemade fermented brew.
-This one is loaded with vitamins B, K and E, proteins and enzymes that aid digestion.
+This one is loaded with vitamins B, K, and E, proteins and enzymes that aid digestion.

 I remember trying some 8 or 10 years ago at a friend’s house and it was kind of intense.
 I think that it had been fermenting a little too long for my taste!
-No worry, when you make you own, you can control the level of fermentation, fizzing. until it is exactly as you want it.
+No worry, when you make your own, you can control the level of fermentation, fizzing. until it is exactly as you want it.